Menkli/Dwelling-database-index/README.md

 - Users can work with many types of data at once, which is beneficial when working in large projects or with time-series data
 - Accurately portrais polar regions, as well as all other regions of the earth

 There is not *the one* DGGS, but many different implementations.
 They have in common that they are based on platonic solids with corresponding equal area tesselations.
-Click on the images bewlo for further information.
+Click on the images below for further information.

 <p align="center">
    <a href="https://ecce.esri.ca/cogs-blog/2018/11/09/dggs-a-new-way-to-model-geospatial-information/"><img src= "https://ecce.esri.ca/wp-content/uploads/2018/11/polyhedratessellations-700x294.png" width = "500px"/)</a>